g-leech/argmin-gravitas/_posts/2022-03-4-phil-harvey.md

 	<div>
 		* He was a wee bit of a <a href="http://philharveylit.org/books.php">libertarian crank</a> - but the good kind, considering the things that were illegal in his day.
 This probably drove his decision to make his nonprofits charge their recipients.<br><br>
 		* He also wrote <a href="http://philharveylit.org/wip.php">romance novels</a> about aid workers.<br><br>
-		* I can't find a single photo of him smiling.
 	</div>
 </div>